nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

-Aside from loggers, ny environment with `strict_type=1` would halt on encountering this warning.
+Aside from loggers, any environment with `strict_type=1` would halt on encountering this warning, most commonly, while running tests.

 ### Circular-dependencies caveat